 Once we understand your business and its requirements, we will then complete an assessment of your risks.
-This may be completed informally or if your application is more complex, we may undertake failure modes and effects analysis (FMEA) or equivalent.
-Once the risks are assessed we will then move onto the development phase
+This may be completed informally or if your application is more complex, we may undertake failure modes and effects analysis (FMEA) or equivalent methodologies for assessing this risk.
+Once the risks are assessed we will then move onto helping you to develop your mitigations

-After about 30 days, you should hear back from the CAA with your initial offer.
+After about 30 working days, you should hear back from the CAA with your initial offer.
 Often the CAA can miss vital evidence during their assessment and so we aid you during your discussions to point out this evidence in your submission.
-Once a a final offer has been received, Fleet UAS shall make the necessary amendments and your OSC will be awarded to you
+Once a final offer has been received, Fleet UAS shall make the necessary amendments prior to the CAA making their final decision